 For the long-term incentive, environmental, social and governance (ESG) targets are being gradually added starting with the 2022 financial year.
-From fiscal year 2023, 15% of the target amount is accounted for by the ESG targets.

-In addition to the previous carbon target (Scope 1 and 2), the Supervisory Board has specified the percentage of women in leadership positions (Krones AG and Krones Group) as a further ESG target for 2023.
-Carbon emissions have a weighting of 70%, the percentage of women in leadership positions in the Krones Group is weighted at 20% and the weighting for the percentage of women in leadership positions at Krones AG is 10%.
+From fiscal year 2024, 20% of the target amount is accounted for by the ESG targets.
+Due to the increase in the weighting of the ESG targets from 15% to 20%, it was necessary to respecify the individual weighting of the two ESG targets (carbon target Scope 1 and 2 and percentage of women).
+The individual weightings continue to be carbon emissions (Scope 1 and 2) 70%, percentage of women (Group) 20% and percentage of women (Krones AG) 10%.

-Remuneration paid and owed to former members of the Executive Board
+Remuneration granted and owed to former members of the Executive Board

-Benefits granted to former members of the Executive Board and their surviving dependants amounted to $\leq 1,708$ thousand (previous year: $\leq 1,703$ thousand).
-The benefits for the 2022 financial year consist entirely of pension benefits.
-IFRS pension provisions have been recognised in the amount of $\leq 4,198$ thousand (previous year: $\leq 11,016$ thousand).
+Benefits granted to former members of the Executive Board and their surviving dependants amounted to \leq 1,753 thousand (previous year: \leq 1,708 thousand).
+The benefits for the 2023 financial year consist entirely of pension benefits.
+IFRS pension provisions have been recognised in the amount of \leq 4,583 thousand (previous year: \leq 4,198 thousand).
+In the 2023 financial year, non-competition compensation of \leq 144 thousand was additionally paid to the former Executive Board member Mr. Broger due to the post-contractual non-compete covenant.
+In addition, Mr. Broger is owed pro rata temporis remuneration of \leq 339 thousand for LTI 2021-2023.